bugrasan/turris-user-docs/docs/hw/mox/microsd.md

 !!! tip
     You can use the manual setup to prepare any other media as well and MOX will boot out of it.
-Fir example USB flash drive.
+For example USB flash drive.

 ### FS layout